Laura was a nurse, she loved being one. She had found her calling; something she excelled at.

-Friends of friends reported Bella’s value when dealing with their loved ones.
+Friends of friends reported on Laura’s value when dealing with their loved ones.

 Why is this?

 Are shift hours responsible?
-Most social alcohol intake is at weekends, and in the evening.
+Most social alcohol intake is at weekends and in the evening.
 Medics work weekends, work nights.
 Their socialising pattern is disrupted.
-Any day is a drink day; any time of day becomes a drink hour.
-A habit is formed.
+Any day is a drink day, any time of day becomes a drink hour.
+A frivolous habit is formed.

 Are medics more flippant with their own health?
 Are they too familiar with drugs.
 Too familiar with nature’s ability to restore.

-Could our daughter have avoided alcoholism, avoided drug abuse, if she had taken the office job offered in her youth?
+Could our daughter have avoided alcoholism, avoided drug abuse, if she had taken the office job with regular hours?